Hamidalavi/Javascript-tips/learn/10-proxy.md

-# Here's a list of handlers you can define on a proxy for a target object/function, and how/when they are triggered:
+# Here's a list of handlers you can define on a proxy for a target object/function, and how/when they are triggered

 ![proxy](https://res.cloudinary.com/practicaldev/image/fetch/s--kK6pxDCN--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/an69durihrjheclh5wy2.png)